eic/epic-analysis/tutorial/README.md

     the event loop; the postprocessor macro is typically fast, since it analyzes the resulting data structures

-## Input File Lists (Config Files)

-- in the analysis macros, the input files are specified by a list, a "config file", with the additional columns for each file (so that we can combine different Q2 regions together using relative weights); see [documentation here](../s3tools/README.md) for the formatting of these files, as well as scripts to help generate them

-## Examples:

 1. Template
   - `analysis_template.C`: minimal analysis macro to demonstrate how